Frank-Mayer/jack/README.md

 - `jack run` Compiles the project and runs it
 - `jack debug` Compiles the project, runs it and attaches a debugger
 - `jack default-class` Print the default class name

+More detailed information is provided in this [repos wiki](https://github.com/Frank-Mayer/jack/wiki).

 ## The tools you want to use need to be installed and avaliable in PATH